ozwillo/ozwillo-doc/_includes/2-experiment.md

 ### Recommandations
 {: #ref-2-3}

+##### HTTPS

 Knowing that sensitive information may be exchanged between the Kernel and providers APIs (`client_id`, `access_token`), it is required that communication is done in HTTPS.

 It may occur that your HTTPS configuration is not trusted by the Kernel and thus that some requests are not even sent.
 In this case, please use an SSL report tool to check your configuration or refer to the <a href="https://www.eff.org/https-everywhere/deploying-https" target="_blank">EFF's guide</a>.

+##### Robustness

+Following the <a href=" https://en.wikipedia.org/wiki/Robustness_principle" target="_blank">robustness principle</a> of Jon Postel, your API endpoints should be prepared to receive more data than expected and described in the documentation.
+It especially enables Ozwillo to add new functionality without breaking backward compatibility, thanks to new parameters or headers in HTTP requests or responses.